 BA, Arcadia University.
 MA, Saint Joseph’s University.
 MFA, University of Notre Dame.
 PhD, University of Pennsylvania.
-Author of Sink, A Memoir, winner of the Chautauqua Janus Prize; the forthcoming novel, God Bless You, Otis Spunkmeyer; as well as the short-story collection, Leviathan Beach.
-Thomas’s short fiction, essays, and poetry can be found in The Kenyon Review, The New York Times, Gulf Coast, Dilettante Army, and elsewhere.
+Thomas is the author of Sink, A Memoir, winner of the Chautauqua Janus Prize, and the novel God Bless You, Otis Spunkmeyer, winner of the Center for Fiction First Novel Prize.
+His short fiction, essays, and poetry can be found in The Paris Review, Harpers, Dilettante Army, and elsewhere.
 SLC, 2024–

 Writing